Welcome from the Liautaud Admissions Team and thank you for your interest in the UIC Liautaud Graduate School of Business!

 Our business program is the perfect blend of a relevant real-word curriculum and outstanding professional development.
 The goal of our program is that upon graduation, all students will have developed the skills needed to take the next step in their careers.

-I encourage you to explore our website and learn more about our graduate offerings.
+We encourage you to explore our website and learn more about our graduate offerings.
 Whether you are looking to start a new career or enhance your current area of expertise, we have the faculty and staff to help you succeed.

 Also, please take the opportunity to visit campus and see what the classroom experience is like as well as meet the faculty, students and staff that will be part of your UIC experience.

 When determining which graduate business school is right for you, there can be many things to consider.
 While aspects like cost and accreditation may be the first to come to mind, the culture and experience of a school are just as important.
 That’s why the admissions team at UIC’s Liautaud Graduate School of Business are excited to invite you to sit in on one of our current Liautaud courses.

 Visiting a class will give you an unscripted look at the interactions between students and faculty, a feel for what Liautaud students and faculty are like, the culture of our campus, as well as what to expect in a typical day in class

 In order to participate in a class visit, please view the available classes on our calendar and click on a class that interests you.
 You will be asked to provide your contact information and a Liautaud team member will confirm your visit by email.
 We will accompany you to the class and answer any questions you may have.

 **We will contact you to confirm your class visit as some dates may be restricted due to exams or presentations.**